Ark of Bukhara: Construction

-Prince Siyawush or Siyavusha built the Ark of Bukhara and was eventually buried there.
+Prince Siyâvash is said to have built the Ark of Bukhara and eventually been buried there.
 After his death, the great citadel was put out of commission to mourn the prince.
-Three thousand years later, Budun Bukhar Khudah restored the citadel.
-There were many aspects of the design of the Ark of Bukhara that were influenced by astrological elements.
-For example, the palace has 7 stone pillars for the 7 star constellation Ursa Major.
+Three thousand years later, Budun Bukhar-Khudat restored the citadel.
+Many aspects of the design of the Ark of Bukhara were influenced by astrological elements.
+For example, the palace has seven stone pillars for the seven-star constellation Ursa Major.
 The overall shape of the Ark was also influenced by the constellation.
-Foundations of the citadel were also influenced by the topography and tombs of the area.
+The foundations of the citadel were also influenced by the topography and tombs of the area.
 There are multiple different kinds of tombs that became a unique feature of Bukhara.
 Single tombs were located in city buildings and there were also special tombs reserved for important people.

 The layout of the city divided it into three sections: the citadel, the madina, and the suburbs.
 All important buildings such as the mosques and government offices were within the citadel.
-The mosques within the Ark of Buhara were made of cotton, wood, clay, and both, raw and baked bricks.
+The mosques within the Ark of Bukhara were made of cotton, wood, clay, and both, raw and baked bricks.
 The baked bricks were used decoratively to line the mosques.
 The first mosque, Arslankhan, was built in 1119.
 Over its 349 year lifespan it was restored and expanded by the rulers, Kohandiz and Sharhristan.
 The rulers, amirs, and generals all lived inside the walls of the Ark of Bukhara.
 Outside of the ark were the suburbs where many villages were located.
-Eventually, the Canpirak wall was built to protect the people of those villages and provide more defense the citadel.
+Eventually, the Canpirak wall was built to protect the people of those villages and provide more defense to the citadel.

 Legendary origin

-In legend, the creator of the Ark was the epic hero Siyavusha.
-As a youth, he hid in the rich oasis country of Turana from his stepmother.
-Siyavusha and the daughter of the local ruler of Afrosiaba fell in love.
-The girl's father agreed to permit them to marry provided that Siyavusha would first build a palace in the area bounded by a bull skin, obviously intended as an impossible task.
-But Siyavusha cut the bull skin into slender strips, connected the ends, and inside this boundary built the palace.
-(This is essentially the classical legend of Dido and the founding of Carthage in North Africa, as recorded in antiquity.)
+In legend, the creator of the Ark was the epic hero Siyavash, locally pronounced Siyavush.
+As a youth, he hid in the rich oasis country of Turan from his stepmother.
+Siyavush and the daughter of the local ruler of Afrasiyab fell in love.
+The girl's father agreed to permit them to marry provided that Siyavush would first build a palace in the area bounded by a bull skin, obviously intended as an impossible task.
+But Siyavush cut the bull skin into slender strips, connected the ends, and inside this boundary built the palace.
+Siyavush is a major figure in Ferdowsi's epic, the Shahnameh.
+(This story of the bull skin also mirrors the classical legend of Dido and the founding of Carthage in North Africa, as recorded in antiquity.)